haddocking/disvis/README.md

 If this software was useful to your research please cite us

-**Van Zundert, G.C.P. and Bonvin A.M.J.J.** (2015) DisVis: Visualizing and quantifying the accessible interaction space of distance restrained biomolecular complexes.
+**Van Zundert, G.C.P. and Bonvin, A.M.J.J.** (2015) DisVis: Visualizing and quantifying accessible interaction space of distance restrained biomolecular complexes.
 *Bioinformatics* (submitted).

 MIT licence